 The 2016 Pilgrimage is on Saturday 21 May and the leader will be the Very Revd Frances Ward, the Dean of St Edmundsbury and Chair of the Little Gidding Trust.

 A walk through the Huntingdonshire countryside from George Herbert’s church at Leighton Bromswold to Nicholas Ferrar’s tomb at Little Gidding.

 who’s leading it?

-Rowan Williams, former Archbishop of Canterbury, leads this year’s Pilgrimage.
-He will preside and preach at the morning Eucharist at Leighton Bromswold, give short addresses at the five stations between Leighton Bromswold and Little Gidding, and preach at Evensong at Little Gidding.
+Dr Frances Ward, Dean of St Edmunsdbury (the Cathedral of Suffolk), leads this year’s Pilgrimage.
+She will preach at the morning Eucharist at Leighton Bromswold, give short addresses at the five stations between Leighton Bromswold and Little Gidding, and preach at Evensong at Little Gidding.

 why Little Gidding?

 Little Gidding was made famous in the twentieth century when it gave its name to T S Eliot’s last great poem.
 But even before Eliot it was renowned as the home and burial place of Nicholas Ferrar.

 Born in London in 1592, Nicholas Ferrar gave up a life in commerce and politics to move to Little Gidding, estab-lishing a life of prayer and charitable works with his family.
 Ordained deacon, he was foremost in the life of prayer, study, and work, setting an example of devotion and spiritual life that has stood as a beacon to those who have followed.
 He died on 4 December 1637, and his devout life and example have consecrated Little Gidding as a holy place to this day.

 when is it?

 Saturday 21 May, beginning at 10.30 am at Leighton Bromswold church.
 The Pilgrimage finishes at Little Gidding after Evensong with Tea at about 5.30 pm.
 See below for more details.